 General Info

 The research of the group focuses on Autonomous Systems.
 The expertise in this field ranges from the development of embedded hardware over mechatronics and sensors to high-level software.
-On the basic research side of autonomous systems, machine learning and cooperation are core themes of robotics research at Jacobs University.
-The systems developed here are used in various domains, including safety, security and rescue robots (SSRR) and underwater robotics.
+On the basic research side of autonomous systems, 3D perception and world-modeling as well as cooperation are core themes of robotics research at Jacobs University.
+The systems developed here are used in various domains, including marine robotics, logistics, and safety, security and rescue robots (SSRR).